HOW TO FIND A JOB IN BERLIN

 Another tip to finding a job in Berlin is to be aware that local employment customs in Germany may differ from how things work in your home country.
 This is especially important when it comes to your cover letter or CV, especially if you want to stand apart from other candidates.

 Cover letters in Germany and do you even need one?

 A lot of people wonder whether or not cover letters are even needed in Germany.
 Doesn’t a person’s CV tell their story already?
 While this is true, cover letters are still essential.

 Cover letters should never be a cut-and-paste job, filled with generic jargon.
 These letters should always be personal.
 It gives you a chance to tell a company about why you want to work for them and how you’re uniquely qualified.
 It’s a chance to get the employer interested in you right away.

 German cover letter tips and tricks.

 Now that you know cover letters are an important part of your job application package, where do you get started?
-How can you write an impressive cover letter that you grab the attention of your potential new Berlin employer?
+How can you write an impressive cover letter that will immediately grab the attention of your potential new Berlin employer?

-There are a number of things that are musts for a German cover letter – keeping it short and to the point no one wants to read a novel (i.e. avoid simply regurgitating the job description or your own CV), ensuring it’s addressed to the contact person listed in the job advertisement, and so much more.
+There are a number of things that are musts for a German cover letter – keeping it short and to the point, personalizing it, ensuring it’s addressed to the contact person listed in the job advertisement, and so much more.

 What about creating the right CV for the German job market?

-Germans tend to include personal information on their CV’s that aren’t typically included on CV’s in other countries.
-Many people include a professional looking photo, date of birth, and place of birth.
+Germans tend to include personal information on their CVs that isn’t typically included on CVs in other countries.
+Many people include a professional-looking photo, date of birth, and place of birth.
 Some people even specify their marital status and if they have children!
 This information is usually added to the header section of a CV, along with your name and address so that it appears at the top of each page.